madelinemberger/bopp_survey_results/README.md

-# bopp_survey_results
+# Geocoding Maptionnaire - Bermuda Ocean Places Survey

-Experimenting with geocoding Maptionnaire survey outputs
+Experimenting with geocoding Maptionnaire survey outputs.

+This repository includes the following folders:
+- `_raw_data` this folder contains the exported datasets from Maptionnaire.